ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### User rating (scale 1-10)

+!!! info ""
-> The user rating of the Plex item on a scale of 1 to 10.
+    The user rating of the Plex item on a scale of 1 to 10.

 - Key: Plex.rating_user
 - Availability: movies, shows, seasons, episodes